DewayneM/github.io/README.md

 Review/update this list
 Review Every Year

-Things I've learned and want to remind myself of every year on my birthday (May 28).
+Things I've learned and want to remind myself of every year on my birthday (January 14).

 Review my Monthly Reports from the year
 Review my Yearly Reports